Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/34_Camera_Web_Server.rst

 Taking the Google browser as an example, here's what the browser prints out after successful access to ESP32's IP.

-We recommend that the resolution not exceed VGA(640x480).
+:combo:`red font-bolder:We recommend that the resolution not exceed VGA(640x480).`

 .. image:: ../_static/imgs/34_Camera_Web_Server/Chapter34_03.png
     :align: center